open-telemetry/semantic-conventions/docs/dotnet/dotnet-kestrel-metrics.md

 ## Kestrel endpoint

-Kestrel endpoint is represented with [`System.Net.EndPoint`](https://learn.microsoft.com/en-us/dotnet/api/system.net.endpoint) class, which does not always provide information about server address or port.
+Kestrel endpoint is represented with [`System.Net.EndPoint`](https://learn.microsoft.com/dotnet/api/system.net.endpoint) class, which does not always provide information about server address or port.

-Instrumentation supports `IPEndPoint`, `UnixDomainSocketEndPoint`, and `NamedPipeEndPoint` and sets `server.address`, `server.port` (for IP endpoint), `network.type`, and `network.transport` attributes from corresponding endpoint on Kestrel metrics.
+Instrumentation supports `IPEndPoint`, `UnixDomainSocketEndPoint`, and `NamedPipeEndPoint` and sets the `server.address`, `server.port` (for IP endpoint), `network.type`, and `network.transport` attributes from the corresponding endpoint on Kestrel metrics.

-In case instrumentation does not recognize `EndPoint` implementation, it sets `server.address` attribute to `endpoint.ToString()` value and `network.transport` value to corresponding `endpoint.AddressFamily` property.
+In case instrumentation does not recognize `EndPoint` implementation, it sets the `server.address` attribute to `endpoint.ToString()` value and `network.transport` value to corresponding `endpoint.AddressFamily` property.

 ## Metric: `kestrel.active_connections`